Production Company: CBS Television Studios, King Size Productions, Scott Free Productions

 Says, Jake Braver of the sequence, “I decided very early on in prep that the wide shot of the underwater sequence would be best served by being fully CG, which is never a decision I make lightly.
 We had the advantage that DNeg could start building the diver assets concurrent to casting of the roles and the design of the costumes.
 The closeups were shot at the last second in a swimming pool.
 The whole thing is pretty seamless.
 They did an amazing job with that sequence”

 Other work for the pilot episode included detailed CG corridor extensions, populated with specifically shot greenscreen elements of crowd, digital matte paintings of the Capitol building with CG crowds, various greenscreen effects shots, screen inserts and blood additions.

 DNegTV’s Executive VFX Producer Stefan Drury says, “We really couldn’t be having more fun than we are on BrainDead.
 Not only is the show incredibly funny it also has a host of complex visual effects shots, which you may not expect from the genre.
 It’s wonderful and refreshing to be able to contribute to the humour of a show with our visual effects work.
 Robert and Michelle King are dream clients as they are fantastically collaborative and encourage us to make creative animation decisions giving life and character to key sequences within the series.”

-The series, currently airing on CBS is also available on Amazon Prime.
+The series is also available on Amazon Prime.